 What role does WWB play in tackling homophobia in sport?

-We have been proving ourselves to our local state organizations since 1982, supplying officials, coaches, and athlete training - working within the mainstream system.
+We have been proving ourselves to our local state organisations since 1982, supplying officials, coaches, and athlete training – working within the mainstream system.

 Today we are no longer the pariahs, but the priests of the sport, as we are sought out for our expertise.
 The San Francisco unified school district specifically approached our member Golden Gate Wrestling Club to take over their ailing program, and we have turned that around into a magnet program – ditto in San Diego and Denver.

 We effect major change by interacting and competing and supporting the existing wrestling structures, and we are without exception always accepted once they meet us.